-• Short reaction pieces: This assignment is designed to ensure that you perform the reading/listening assignments on schedule.
+- Short reaction pieces: This assignment is designed to ensure that you perform the reading/listening assignments on schedule.
 Ten times during the semester you will be required to respond briefly to a prompt/question related to the reading (and/or listening) materials assigned for the following week.
-The prompts will usually be posted on Canvas on Fridays at 3 pm and the assignment will be due the following Monday at 1:45 pm.
-The relevant dates are listed on the course schedule.

-- An annotated playlist: Create a playlist of 5-7 favorite musical pieces.
+The prompts will usually be posted on Canvas on Fridays at 5 pm and the assignment will be due the following Monday at 1:45 pm.
+The relevant dates are listed on the course schedule. - An annotated playlist: Create a playlist of five favorite musical pieces.
 At least two of them should be by artists whose career is not centered in the United States.
 For each piece, write 1-2 paragraphs saying something about the artist, the piece, and why it speaks to you.
 You may see my own playlist-albeit with more skeletal texts than I'm asking you to provide-at https://oren064.wixsite.com/idooren/music.
+For each piece, please provide a hyperlink to YouTube or other platforms where I can listen to it.
+This assignment is due on Tuesday, September 5, at 12 Noon.

-This assignment is due on Monday, August 30, at 1:45 pm. - Attend and report on a musical performance: Attend a UF Performing Arts musical performance during the semester and write a brief report about it, with two or more pictures attached.
+- Attend and report on a musical performance: Attend a UF Performing Arts musical performance during the semester and write a brief report about it, with two or more pictures attached.
 This assignment is due within a week of the performance you chose to attend.
-See Appendix I for a more detailed description of this assignment. - Fest 19 fieldwork and reporting: Mingle with foreign festival goers and/or musicians at the Fest 19 punk rock music festival during the weekend of October 29-31, 2021.
+See Appendix I for a more detailed description of this assignment. - Fest 21 fieldwork and reporting: Mingle with foreign festival goers and/or musicians at the Fest 21 punk rock music festival during the weekend of October 27-29, 2023.
 Produce a brief journalistic report either in written form (with photos) or in video.
-This assignment is due on November 3 at 1:45 pm.
-See Appendix I for a more detailed description of this assignment.
-[Note: if the fest is postponed due to the pandemic, I will modify this assignment] - A Rebel Music bio and annotated playlist: Pick an artist mentioned in passing in Hisham Aidi's Rebel Music.
+This assignment is due on November 1 at 12 Noon.
+See Appendix I for a more detailed description of this assignment. - A Rebel Music bio and annotated playlist: Pick an artist mentioned in passing in Hisham Aidi's Rebel Music.
 Write a bio of the artist and create an annotated playlist of musical pieces associated with them.
-This assignment is due on November 19 at 1:45 pm.
-See Appendix I for a more detailed description. - "Music life history" interview: Interview, face-to-face or virtually, a foreign UF student (or a student who grew up overseas, even if a US citizen), and report his/her "music life history": What music did s/he grow up with?
+This assignment is due on November 27 at 1:45 pm.
+See Appendix I for a more detailed description. - "Music life history" interview: Interview, face-to-face or virtually, a foreign UF student (or a UF student who grew up overseas, even if a US citizen), and report his/her "music life history": What music did s/he grow up with?
 Does s/he play a musical instrument?
 Was s/he exposed to music from other cultures before relocating to the US?
 How did the relocation shape their musical taste?
 Does s/he have any reflections on the intersection between his/her music life history and world politics?
 Any other interesting aspects of his/her musical life?
 Weave your own reflections into the report.
-The length of the report should be 1500-2000 words.
+The length of the report should be 1000-1500 words (please provide a word count).
+Double-space the text.
 Include a picture (with a caption) featuring your interviewee and you.
 Additional relevant pictures are optional.
-This assignment is due on December 8 at 1:45 pm.
+This assignment is due on December 6 at 1:45 pm.